Hate is bad.

 Despite unprecedented access to therapy and medication, these numbers keep climbing.
 What if we're missing something fundamental?

-What if the problem isn't in them?
+What if the disconnect isn't in them?

 What if it's in us?
 All of us.

-Our children aren't learning from what we tell them.They're learning from how we live.
+Our children aren't learning from what we tell them.

-Our youth are absorbing it all – our hope, heart, and humility, our fear, hate, and hypocrisy – regardless of our politics, our intentions, or how much we love them.
+Youth are absorbing it all – our hope, heart, and humility, our fear, hate, and hypocrisy – regardless of our politics, our intentions, or how much we love them.
+The patterns live in everyone.
+So does the capacity to interrupt them.

 What are we actually modeling?